 Payment can be made with checks, cash, or Paypal.
 Payment plans are also available.

 Full shares are $700 if paid in full.
 Or, $720 with 3 payments of $240.

 Should another plan be needed, please feel free to call or email.

 We have pick-ups at farmers’ markets (New Haven, Sandy Hook/Newtown, Brooklyn) and, of course, we have pick-ups at our barn on East Street in Washington (entrance opposite #41 East Street driveway).
 Big and red, hard to miss…

-Starting in early June and lasting through the end of October, the weekly offerings range in size and variety as the seasons' progress.
+Starting in early June and lasting through the end of October, the weekly offerings range in size and variety as the seasons progress.
 Some spring item examples may include a variety of lettuces, snap peas, cooking greens, radishes, and other early root crops.
-The summer months bring the bulk of the variety we grow at the farm, from summer squash and zucchini, cucumbers, onions & tomatoes (we grow the best around) as well as numerous salad greens, beans, peppers, eggplants, etc. Our fall harvest typically includes late-season summer crops and hearty fare like winter squash, potatoes, apples, kales, turnips, beets, etc. While we cannot guarantee that everything planted will survive to harvest, we do know that we offer a wide variety for your tables all season long.
+The summer months bring the bulk of the variety we grow at the farm, from summer squash and zucchini, cucumbers, onions & tomatoes (we grow the best around) as well as numerous salad greens, beans, peppers, eggplants, etc. Our fall harvest typically includes late-season summer crops and hearty fare like winter squash, potatoes, apples, kale, turnips, beets, etc. While we cannot guarantee that everything planted will survive to harvest, we do know that we offer a wide variety for your tables all season long.